yegor256/blog/_posts/2014/apr/2014-04-14-jcabi-dynamo-java-api-of-aws-dynamodb.md

 DynamoDB is a [NoSQL](http://en.wikipedia.org/wiki/NoSQL) database accessible through [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) JSON API.
 Its design is relatively simple.
-There are tables, which basically are collections of data structs, or in AWS terminology, "items."
+There are tables, which basically are collections of data structures, or in AWS terminology, "items."

 Every item has a mandatory "hash," an optional "range" and a number of other optional attributes.
 For instance, take the example table `depts`: